 Manchester has the richest industrial heritage in the entire region.

-Leeds is located in Yorkshire and it is one of the most popular tourist destinations in England.
+Leeds is located in Yorkshire and is a popular tourist destination in England.

-Edinburgh is the official capital of Scotland and it is home to the Holyrood Palace which was built in the 16th century.
+Edinburgh is the capital of Scotland and is home to the Holyrood Palace, built in the 16th century.